 Middlebury Alternative Break Trips (MAlt)

-MAlt includes three domestic and two international trips each February break.
+MAlt includes six February Break Trips (domestic and international locations).
 Past destinations have included Boston, New York City, El Paso, San Francisco, Miami, New Mexico, Cherokee Nation, New Orleans, Utah, Washington D.C., Mexico, Costa Rica, Dominica, Nicaragua, El Salvador, Jamaica, and the Dominican Republic.
 There are also October and spring break “mini MAlts,” which involve three or four days of service here in Vermont.

 Each MAlt trip typically has a total of 10-12 participants, including two well-qualified and trained leaders, all Middlebury students.
 MAlt has a needs-blind acceptance policy and does fund-raising throughout the year to make sure that anyone who needs financial assistance can participate.

-For more information, contact MAlt adviser Ashley Calkins, Associate Director, Community Engagement, 118 South Main Street.
+For more information, contact MAlt adviser Ashley Laux, Associate Director, Community Engagement, 118 South Main Street.

 News and Resources